leo-pfeiffer/epi-sim/README.md

 the required .env files.

 ### Data Repo API
-The Data Repo API is a simple client for the Github API to upload and retrieve simulation results.
+The Data Repo API is a simple client for the GitHub API to upload and retrieve simulation results.
 The default repo URLs are automatically included in the .env file when you run `make env`.